New Democratic Party of Manitoba: Declining popularity in the late 1980s

 The New Democrats were re-elected with a narrow majority in the 1986 election.
 Over the next two years, the party suffered a significant decline in its popularity.
 Auto insurance premiums rose significantly during this period, and the government's support for the Meech Lake Accord also alienated some voters.
 Future party leader Gary Doer has claimed that an internal party poll put the NDP at only 6% popular support in early 1988.

-Early in 1988, Jim Walding, a disgruntled NDP backbencher, voted with the opposition against his government's budget.
+Early in 1988, disgruntled NDP backbencher Jim Walding voted with the opposition against his government's budget.
 This defection brought about the government's defeat in the house and forced a new election before the NDP could recover its support base.
-Pawley immediately resigned as party leader, though he continued to lead a caretaker administration as Premier.
+Pawley immediately resigned as party leader, though he continued to lead a caretaker administration as premier.

 Gary Doer narrowly defeated Len Harapiak on the third ballot of the leadership convention which followed.
-Doer declined to be sworn in as Premier after the convention.
+Doer declined to be sworn in as premier after the convention.

 The Pawley government's achievements included the construction of the Limestone hydro project in northern Manitoba, and the enactment of the Manitoba Human Rights Code which included, for the first time in Manitoba, protection against discrimination on the basis of sexual orientation.

 Electoral defeat and years in opposition (1988–1999)

 The NDP was defeated in the 1988 election, winning only 12 seats out of 57.
-Gary Filmon's Tories won 25 seats, and the Liberal Party under Sharon Carstairs won 20 seats to supplant the NDP as the official opposition.
+Led by Gary Filmon, the Tories won 25 seats, and the Liberal Party under Sharon Carstairs won 20 seats to supplant the NDP as the official opposition.
 Most of the NDP's seats were in north-end Winnipeg and the north of the province.
 Doer was not personally blamed for his party's poor performance and remained as leader.

 Filmon called another provincial election in 1990 to seek a majority mandate.
 He was successful, but Doer brought the NDP back to official opposition status with 20 seats, benefiting from a strong personal showing at the leaders' debate.

 The NDP began the 1995 election well behind the Tories and Liberals, but received a last-minute surge in popular support and came very close to forming government.
 The party won 23 seats, with the Liberals falling to only three.

-Filmon's Tories lost much of their popular support between 1995 and 1999, due to increased unemployment, the privatization of Manitoba Telecom Services (MTS) and a vote-manipulation scandal in the 1995 election.
+Filmon's Tories lost much of their popular support between 1995 and 1999, due to increased unemployment, the privatization of Manitoba Telecom Services (MTS; now Bell MTS) and a vote-manipulation scandal in the 1995 election.
 Voters were also unnerved by Filmon's announcement that his government would undertake a further shift to the right if reelected.
-With the Liberals suffering from internal divisions, the NDP were able to present themselves as the only viable alternative.
+With the Liberals suffering from internal divisions, the NDP could present themselves as the only viable alternative.
 The 1999 election was considered too close to call until election day, but the NDP benefited from a decline in Liberal support and won 32 seats to form a majority government.
-Doer was sworn in as Premier after eleven years in opposition.
+After eleven years when the NDP was in opposition, Doer was sworn in as premier.